kkarimi/nock-jest-bug/README.md

 # bug in nock beta

-This is a repo to reproduce a bug in nock beta (14.0.0-beta.15) where an interceptor is failing to intercept.
+This is a repo to reproduce a bug in nock beta (14.0.0-beta.19) where an interceptor is failing to intercept.

 To reproduce:

 ```
 npm install
+USE_FETCH=1 npm run test
-npm run test
+USE_FETCH=0 npm run test
 ```

-You should see one of the two tests fail (whichever runs second):
+You should see one of the two tests fail for the `USE_FETCH=0` (aka Client Request) scenario (whichever test runs second will fail):
 > NetConnectNotAllowedError: Nock: Disallowed net connect for "example.com:80/foo"

-If you install the older nock beta you can see it works as expected (both tests pass):
+If you install the older nock beta you can see it works as expected (both tests pass for fetch and client-request):

 ```
 npm install --save-dev nock@14.0.0-beta.7